valueflows/valueflows/docs/introduction/concepts.md

 * For an EconomicEvent:
     * after:
         * a Process or Transfer to which it is an input, or
-        * an EconomicResource which it incremented
+        * an EconomicResource which it affected as the output of a Process or Transfer
     * before:
         * a Process or Transfer from which is is an output, or
         * if it is an input to a Process or Transfer, the EconomicResource which it affects.